Urgent-Press Release Re: Strong Armed Robbery- Fox River Trail

-Rockland is a town of about 22 square miles located in west central Brown County.
-It is bounded by the City of De Pere and the Town of Ledgeview on the north, the Town of Glenmore on the east, the Town of Wrightstown on the south, and the picturesque Fox River on the west.
+We are glad that you are here!
+Rockland is a rural community covering an area of 14,087 acres located in West central Brown County, Wisconsin.
+It is bounded by the City of De Pere and the Town of Ledgeview on the North, the Town of Glenmore on the East, the Town of Wrightstown on the South, and the picturesque Fox River on the West.